 Indigenous Australian students may seek advice on academic matters from Indigenous Student Services Officers related to course or other administrative requirements.
 Advocacy is an important provision whereby Indigenous Student Services Officers negotiate on the students behalf in a range of areas such as: assignment extensions; ‘show cause’; special consideration, academic progress and supplementary assessments.

-Detailed information about scholarships offered by La Trobe University and how you can apply are available on the University's scholarship website.
+For detailed information about scholarships offered by La Trobe University, terms and conditions and how you can apply are available on the University's Scholarship website.
 The following scholarships are offered:

 - Indigenous Education Costs Scholarships

 - Indigenous Accommodation Costs Scholarships

 There are also many external scholarships available including: